DevOps

 CI/CD workflow diagram showing stages: Commit, Build, Test, Stage, and Deploy Dev/QA, connected with git and Jenkins, looping between Development and Production for continuous delivery.

 This approach provides a lot of control because you get to pick and choose which software you use and how it’s configured.
-However it also requires more effort because you have to deploy and manage the CI/CD software yourself.
+However it also requires more effort because you have to deploy and manage the CI/CD software yourself, often with more manual intervention from operations teams.

 Scalability can also be a challenge, especially when using CI/CD tools that can only run on a single server (as opposed to supporting a cluster architecture that spreads CI/CD operations across multiple servers).
 In that case, the amount of compute, memory, and storage resources available to your pipeline are constrained by those available on the server, and you could run into issues like slow software builds.